Go Ad-Free

 New research shows why vitamin C might protect both mice and humans from cancer, particularly leukemia.
 Stem cells need vitamin C!

 For decades, Nobel prize winning biochemist Linus Pauling advocated high-dose vitamin C to help prevent cancer.
-For the most part his ideas were dismissed as unproven.
-But research suggests one way that vitamin C might protect you against cancer, though we must leap from mice to humans.
+For the most part, doctors dismissed his ideas as unproven.
+But more recent research suggests that vitamin C might protect people from certain types of cancer or help in treating it.
+Some of the research requires a mental leap from mice to humans, but other studies are based on clinical trials.
+How might it work?

-Now, a new study published in the journal Nature shows that vitamin C may help reduce the likelihood of leukemia.
+What about prevention?
+A study published several years ago in the journal Nature shows that vitamin C may help reduce the likelihood of leukemia (Nature, Aug.
+21, 2017).
 Stem cells require a lot of ascorbate, also known as vitamin C. These are the cells that lead to the development of all the cells that circulate in the blood.

-When levels of ascorbate fall, the epigenome is damaged and the stem cells become more likely to transform into leukemia cells instead of ordinary white blood cells.
+When levels of ascorbate fall, the epigenome is damaged.
+At that point, the stem cells become more likely to transform into leukemia cells instead of ordinary white blood cells.
 This research was carried out in mice and confirmed in test-tube studies.
+Other scientists, working independently, have confirmed this effect (Frontiers in Genetics, May 4, 2021).

 Should You Take Vitamin C?

-As a result, this research suggests that people who may be at higher risk for leukemia should be especially conscientious about getting adequate amounts of vitamin C from their diet or from supplements.
+As a result, this research suggests that people who might be at higher risk for leukemia should be especially conscientious about getting adequate amounts of vitamin C from their diet or from supplements.

 Where Will You Find Vitamin C?